cutehamster290-tech/InstaPlugins/README.md

 # What is InstaPlugins
 InstaPlugins is a Luau Plugin that makes Scalable and Efficient the creation of Plugins, it is inspired from ReactJs.
 It is easy to Import, Config and Init.
+InstaPlugins helps you make Plugins Fast:
+- Shortcuts: !setup, !CreateDock/Gui are Snippets.
+- Everything is in the Plugin Script (the Central Script), so you can have a Working Gui close-open syststem with few lines of code!
+- root:SaveData('*true') saves everything for you, such as ConfigData and ButtonData.
+- Using root:CreateButton() instead of plugin:CreateButton() you can access the Button's Id, IconImg, etc...
+- The Structure is easy to learn
+- New Types that helps you manage Data faster

 # Usage: